 - The appearance will vary from person to person

-It isn't clear what causes sun allergies, and who is likely to get one.
+It isn’t clear what causes sun allergies, and who is likely to get one.
 There certainly are hereditary factors, but many people also develop sun allergies later on in life.
-Sun allergies tend to affect women more commonly, but can also affect some men.
-There are also substances, many of them common that are known to trigger reactions in some people.
+Sun allergies tend to affect women more commonly but can also affect some men.
+There are also substances, many of which are common that are known to trigger reactions in some people.
 Some risk factors include:

 - Parents or relatives with sun allergies